WFP is governed by the WFP Executive Board, which consists of 36 Member States.

 The organization is headed by an Executive Director, who is appointed jointly by the UN Secretary General and the Director-General of FAO (UN Food and Agriculture Organization).
 The Executive Director is appointed for fixed five-year terms.

-The current Executive Director is Ertharin Cousin, who was appointed in 2012.
-She is responsible for the administration of WFP as well as the implementation of its programmes, projects and other activities.
+The current Executive Director is David Beasley, who was appointed in 2017.
+He is responsible for the administration of WFP as well as the implementation of its programmes, projects and other activities.
 WFP also has one Deputy Executive Director and three Assistant Executive Directors with specific briefs.

 The organization's strategic direction is mapped out in its Strategic Plan, which is renewed every four years.
 The latest plan, approved by the Board in 2013, reaffirms WFP's focus on food assistance for the poorest and most vulnerable women, men, boys and girls.

 WFP relies entirely on voluntary contributions for its funding.
 Its principal donors are governments, but we also receive donations from the private sector and individuals.